Deep level Deligne--Lusztig representations of Coxeter type: Introduction

-where $Z \subseteq G$ is the center and $H^\ast_c(X)[\theta|_{\CT(\CO_k)}]$ is extended to a representation of $\CG(\CO_k)Z(k)$ in the unique way such that its central character is $\theta|_{Z(k)}$.
-Now, the point is that by \cite[Corollary 7.25, Lemma 11.3]{Ivanov_DL_indrep}, $X_{T,U}$ are all mutually $G(k) \times T(k)$-equivariantly isomorphic, when $(T,U)$ varies through all Coxeter pairs $(T,U)$ with a fixed $T$.
-Thus, the $G(k)$-representation $R_{T,U}(\theta)$ is independent of the choice of $U$, as long as $(T,U)$ remains Coxeter.
-So, it suffices to know the statement of the theorem for at least one Coxeter pair.
+Some comments on our results are in order.
+First, we explain why ``it suffices'' to establish Theorem \ref{thm:main} for a single Coxeter pair $(T,U)$.
+Ultimately, we are interested in the smooth $G(k)$-representation $R_T^G(\theta)$.
+By \cite[Corollary 7.25, Lemma 11.3]{Ivanov_DL_indrep}, $X_{T,U}$ are mutually $G(k) \times T(k)$-equivariantly isomorphic, when $(T,U)$ varies through all Coxeter pairs $(T,U)$ with a fixed $T$.\footnote{This is not clear for the schemes $X_{T,U,r}$ at least if $G$ is not quasi-split (for the quasi-split case, see \cite[Corollary 4.1.4]{DI}).} Thus, $R_T^G(\theta)$ is independent of the choice of $U$.
+So, it suffices to know the statement of Theorem \ref{thm:main} for at least one Coxeter pair.
 In fact, our proof shows that for many groups $G$ Theorem \ref{thm:main} holds for all pairs $(T,U)$, see Remark \ref{rem:bipartite_Coxeterelements}.

-Next, we explain why the condition on $q$ in the theorem is very mild, so that Theorem \ref{thm:main} even allows to construct new irreducible representations.
+Next, we explain why the condition on $q$ in Theorems \ref{thm:main} and \ref{thm:cusp} is very mild, so that the theorems even gives rise to new supercuspidal representations of $G(k)$.
 Recall that by the work of Yu and Kaletha \cite{Yu_01,Kaletha_19}, one can attach a supercuspidal irreducible $G(k)$-representation $\pi_{(S,\theta)}$ to any regular elliptic pair $(S,\theta)$ consisting of a maximal elliptic torus $S \subseteq G$ and a sufficiently nice smooth character $\theta \colon S(k) \rightarrow \overline\BQ_\ell^\times$.
 A crucial point for this to work is the existence of a Howe factorization of $\theta$, cf. \cite[\S3.6]{Kaletha_19}.
 However, not all characters admit a Howe factorization, when the residue characteristic $p$ is small and $G$ is not an inner form of $\GL_n$.